alexgchun/Live-Project/README.md

           </form>
 ## Open Weather Map API
-For story 9 and 10, I was tasked with creating a API that gets coords etc and requests fetch etc
+For story 9 and 10, I was tasked with creating a API that gets the user's coordinates by using the built-in JS geolocation, and requests data from the API website in the form of an object.
+Then I used a fetch function to input the latitude and longitude.
 >const app = {
     init: () => {//function gets called when page loads document